print-hi/rit-docs/mkdocs/docs/Economic Scenario Generator/discrete_esg.md

   (a) Procedure for parameter estimation:

-        (i) Transformed all inputs to continuously compounded rates, tested for correlation, causality, and stationarity.
+      * Transformed all inputs to continuously compounded rates, tested for correlation, causality, and stationarity.

-        (ii) Found the optimal lag order for Vector Autoregression using AIC, SIC, HQC.
+      * Found the optimal lag order for Vector Autoregression using AIC, SIC, HQC.

-        (iii) Fitted the VAR model using ordinary least squares.
+      * Fitted the VAR model using ordinary least squares.
 This was followed by evaluation.

-        (iv) Associated the stochastic discount factors with VAR factors and nominal bond prices, estimated the market price of risk parameters by minimising the sum of squared error.
+      * Associated the stochastic discount factors with VAR factors and nominal bond prices, estimated the market price of risk parameters by minimising the sum of squared error.

        Procedure for forecasts: Generated factors (1)-(8) using Vector Autoregression formula.
 From the generated paths and noises, derived stochastic discount factors.